realrubberduckdev/dp-blog/src/content/fd-rules-engine-creation.md

 This is because `dependson` is not valid in a routine rule.
 So now I am out ideas.

-On further investigation, turns out, it is a known bug, refer the two below.
+On further investigation, turns out, it is a known bug, refer to the two below.
 * [Samples to Create Front Door with Rules Engine](https://github.com/MicrosoftDocs/azure-docs/issues/65782)
 * [Document if/how a rules engine can be provisioned using an arm template](https://github.com/MicrosoftDocs/azure-docs/issues/61497)